Searching for Low-Mass Axions using Resonant Upconversion: Prospects of detecting Low-Mass Axions using Upconversion

 \section{Prospects of detecting Low-Mass Axions using Upconversion}

-Eqn.~(\ref{SpecSens}), (\ref{AxionPSD}) and (\ref{thermal}) posit that stronger axion exclusion limits could be set by the reported technique by selecting a resonator supporting suitable modes with higher quality factors at lower carrier frequencies (and hence larger volume), and also cooled to lower temperatures.
-Such suitable resonators have been reported in \cite{Martinello2018,Romanenko20,Posen20,Berlin2022} for 1 GHz cavities cooled to mK in temperature.
-The quality factors in our reported experiment were in the region of 5000 to 14,000, as expected from a silver-plated copper cavity.
+Eqns.~(\ref{SpecSens}), (\ref{AxionPSD}) and (\ref{thermal}) posit that stronger axion exclusion limits could be set by the reported technique by selecting a resonator supporting suitable modes with higher quality factors at lower carrier frequencies (and hence larger volume), and also cooled to lower temperatures.
+Such suitable resonators have been reported in \cite{Martinello2018,Romanenko20,Posen20,Berlin2022} for 1 GHz cavities cooled to millikelvin temperatures.
+The quality factors of the modes in the cavity for our reported experiment were in the region of 6000 to 10,000, as expected from a silver-plated copper cavity.
 Superconducting niobium cavities, with a transition temperature of 9 K, offer a promising choice to further this technique, requiring however a greater level of engineering than the room temperature prototypes reported in this work, as detailed in recent proposals showing the potential of this idea~\cite{berlin2020axion,Lasenby2020b,ABerlin2021,Lasenby2020}.
 Such an experiment could put significant limits on the axion coupling term $g_{aBB}$, to which the DC haloscope is insensitive.

-\textbf{Acknowledgments}
+\section{Acknowledgments}

 This work was funded by the Australian Research Council Centre of Excellence for Engineered Quantum Systems, CE170100009 and Centre of Excellence for Dark Matter Particle Physics, CE200100008.